phuedx/pinkerton/README.markdown

 ## Testin’

 So you're writing a test for a method that accepts a `callable` argument.
-Wellp, you can pass in a **Pinkerton** spy, call the method, and then make some assertions.
+Wellp, you can pass in a **Pinkerton** spy, call the method with the spy as an argument, and then make some assertions about how it was called.

 ```php
 class FooTest extends PHPUnit_Framework_TestCase